COVID-19 PANEL PROCEDURAL RULES

 - Any other information deemed relevant by the Conduct Dean or the panel.

-Although the COVID-19 Panel is set up to hear claims of serious violations, it may determine that a violation does not rise to the level justifying a sanction such as suspension or expulsion.
+Although the COVID-19 Panel is set up to hear claims of major violations, it may determine that a violation does not rise to the level justifying a suspension or expulsion.
 As a result, the panel may impose sanctions ranging from:

 Verbal warning: Meeting with the student to discuss the violation and warning.
 A verbal warning does not constitute formal discipline, but it is documented.
 In the event of future violations of College policy, a verbal warning may be taken into consideration in determining a sanction.